STUDY NOW, PAY MAY 2021

 On completion of this unit you will:

-• Understand the extent of poverty in contemporary Britain
+• Understand the role of current initiatives in promoting good health

 Your work will be assessed through your end of unit assignments.
 These will provide you the opportunity to check up on your knowledge and advance.
 After each assignment your tutor will offer feedback to help you not only progress further but also improve your skills.
 This Access to HE Diploma is a level 3 Quality Assurance Agency (QAA) regulated qualification.